-171. The sleeves shall be from 17 to 221 inches in circumference, joining the body of the shirt as nearly as possible at the point of the shoulder, and shall be sewed to the cuffs in six box or double plaits, over the lower edges of which the upper edges of the cuffs shall be sewed.
+171. The sleeves shall be from 17 to $22\frac{1}{2}$ inches in circumference, joining the body of the shirt as nearly as possible at the point of the shoulder, and shall be sewed to the cuffs in six box or double plaits, over the lower edges of which the upper edges of the cuffs shall be sewed.
 The collar shall be of double thickness, from 9 to 10 inches deep and from 14 to 18 inches wide, according to the size of the shirt, with square corners.
-The collars shall be trimmed with three stripes of white linen tape $\frac{3}{16}$ of an inch wide and $\frac{3}{16}$ of an inch apart, the outer stripe 1 of an inch from the edge, the stripes extending down in front to the bottom of the neck opening.
-There shall be a plain five-pointed star, \(\frac{3}{2} \) of an inch in diameter, worked in white in each corner of the collar, its center to be 11⁄2 inches from the inside (bottom and side) edges of the inner stripe.
-The cuffs shall be of double thickness, 3 inches deep, with wrist slits extending 3 inches above the upper edge of cuffs; they shall be fastened with two small black navy buttons; shall be trimmed around, except for 11 to 2 inches of the circumference with the cuff buttoned, with stripes of white linen tape $\frac{3}{16}$ of an inch wide, as follows: For petty officers of the first, second, and third classes, enlisted men of the seamen first class, ship's cooks (first and second classes), hospital apprentices (first class), and bakers (first class), three stripes, \(\frac{1}{4}\) of an inch apart, the middle stripe to be in the center line of the cuff.
-For enlisted men of the seaman second class, hospital apprentices (second class), ship's cooks (third and fourth classes), and bakers (second class), two stripes, 4 of an inch apart, the middle line of the space between the stripes to come over the middle of the cuff.
+The collar shall be trimmed with three stripes of white linen tape $\frac{3}{16}$ of an inch wide and $\frac{3}{16}$ of an inch apart, the outer stripe 1 of an inch from the edge, the stripes extending down in front to the bottom of the neck opening.
+There shall be a plain five-pointed star, $\frac{3}{4}$ of an inch in diameter, worked in white in each corner of the collar, its center to be $1\frac{1}{8}$ inches from the inside (bottom and side) edges of the inner stripe.
+The cuffs shall be of double thickness, 3 inches deep, with wrist slits extending 3 inches above the upper edge of cuffs; they shall be fastened with two small black navy buttons; shall be triamed around, except for $1\frac{1}{2}$ to 2 inches of the circumference with the cuff buttoned, with stripes of white linentape $\frac{3}{16}$ of an inch wide, as follows: For petty officers of the first, second, and third classes, enlisted men of the seaman first class, ship's cooks (first and second classes), and bakers (first class), three stripes, $\frac{1}{4}$ of an inch apart, the middle stripe to be in the center line of the cuff.
+For enlisted men of the seaman second class, ship's cooks (third and fourth classes), and bakers (second class), two stripes, $\frac{1}{4}$ of an inch apart, the middle line of the space between the stripes to come over the middle of the cuff.
 For enlisted men of the seaman third class and mess attendants, one stripe, placed over the middle line of the cuff.
-The stripe ends of cuffs that are trimmed with two or three stripes shall be joined by tape.
-(See pl.
-2.)
+The stripe ends of cuffs that are trimmed with two or three stripes shall be joined by tape (see pl.
+22.)
 A small pocket shall be let into the left breast, having a straight opening, strengthened at each end by a crow's-foot worked in black silk.
 The lining of the pocket shall be of same material as shirt.